wagiminator/AVR-Programmer/README.md

 ![IMG_20200514_173213_x.jpg](https://image.easyeda.com/pullimage/IGZjPZZ4m6kjn5Qch3MXRU1gqsGLIccMPUOz08z0.jpeg)

 # UPDI Programmer Mini - ATtiny1604/1614 (SMD)
-Mini UPDI programmer (jtag2updi) for the new tinyAVR 0- and 1-series microcontrollers based on the ATtiny1604/1614.
+Mini UPDI programmer (jtag2updi) for the new megaAVR 0-,tinyAVR 0- and 1-series microcontrollers based on the ATtiny1604/1614.
 Program the new ATtiny devices with a new ATtiny device!

 How to use a UPDI programmer video: https://youtu.be/OVSLsA9-gF0